atharva-bhagwat/atharva-bhagwat.github.io/_posts/projects/2022-12-15-school-shootings-in-the-us.md

 ---
 layout: post
 title: School Shootings in the US
-date: 2022-12-15
-tags: Project
+categories: projects
+permalink: projects/school-shootings
-author: Atharva Bhagwat, Danna Alamer, Karthik Udhayakumar, and Shreeraj Pawar
+author: Atharva Bhagwat
-logo: "images/logo/nohello.png"
 ---

 ## Introduction

 United states is one of the most diverse and multi-cultural places in the world.
 It is home to approximately 332 million, of which more than 25% are people under 17 years of age.

 When compared to other countries, the US has a ratio of 120.5 firearms per 100 residents, up from 88 per 100 in 2011, highest among that of other countries around the world.